75 Names That Mean Death or Darkness

 In this list of names that mean death, there are plenty of options for strong and original names that you will be happy to choose for your little one.
-In recent years, parents are increasingly adventurous with naming their children, and this list of baby names could well contain one that you fall in love with.
+In recent years, parents are increasingly adventurous with naming their children, and this list of baby names for girls and names for boys could well contain one that you fall in love with.

 Baby Girl Names That Mean Death

 - Abiba - African for "the first child born after the grandmother has died."

 - Achlys - A name found in Greek mythology that is the personification of misery, sorrow, and the "death mist" that clouds the eyes before dying.

 - Adaliah - Variant of "Adalia" that means "one that draws water, poverty, cloud, and death" in English.

 - Adrienne - Latin name for "dark one."

 - Agrona - Old English for the "goddess of strife and slaughter."

 - Bacia - Ugandan for "family deaths ruined the home."